 Franchise tax is a tax charged by Delaware to businesses for the right to do business in the state.
 It is separate from income taxes owed by the business, and applies to most businesses, not just “franchises”, despite the name.

 If your business was formed or registered in Delaware at any point during a year, you owe franchise tax there for that year.
 It’s not prorated on the number of days.
-The calculation method and due date depends on your entity type.
+The calculation method and due date depend on your entity type.

 For LLCs, Delaware's "annual tax" is $300.
 Easy.
-(Delaware calls this an "annual tax" rather than a "franchise tax"; who knows why).
+(Delaware calls this an "annual tax" rather than a "franchise tax"; who knows why.)

-For corporations, it’s a bit more complicated.
-The minimum franchise tax in Delaware is $175, and the maximum is $250,000.
 Delaware allows you to pay with the lesser of two methods: the Authorized Shares Method or the Assumed Par Value Method.

-The Authorized Shares Method tax is a bit simpler and calculated based on the number of authorized shares.
-If you have no par value stock, this method will always be less.
 If you have a lot of authorized shares, this method will be a large amount.
 For example, if you have a little over 23 million authorized shares, you’ll be at or near the maximum annual tax.
 Here’s how you calculate it:

-Divide your total gross assets by your total issued shares carrying to 6 decimal places.
+Divide your total gross assets by your total issued shares, carrying to 6 decimal places.
 The result is your “assumed par”.

 Gross assets is “total assets” reported on the U.S. Form 1120, Schedule L (Federal Return) relative to the company’s fiscal year ending the calendar year of the report.